-In June 2005, Tanquinho left Kioto gym because of differing ideas for the direction of the gym.
-With his brother Bruno Mendes, also a black belt at this point, the two left and founded Renovacao BJJ.
+June 2005 was a decisive moment for Tanquinho, who then severed ties with Kioto.
+This was due to diverging ideas with regards to the direction of the team.
+With his brother Bruno Mendes, also a black belt at this point, the two left and founded Renovação BJJ.

-It was a difficult time for the brothers, who found that trying to start and run a gym by themselves left little time for the two to focus on their own training.
-In 2007 Tanquinho began to cross train with his friends Rafael “Formiga” Barbosa and Leandro “Tatu” Escobar, who had also found themselves without many students to push them.
-The two joined Tanquinho and Bruno Mendes, along with master Alvaro Mansor, to form the association Soul Fighters in January 2008.
+It was a difficult time for the brothers, who soon realized that trying to run a gym by themselves left little time to focus on their own training.
+In 2007 Tanquinho began to cross-train with his friends Rafael “Formiga” Barbosa and Leandro “Tatu” Escobar, who had also found themselves without many students to push them.
+Tatu and Formiga quickly joined hands with Tanquinho and Bruno Mendes, along with master Alvaro Mansor, to form the association Soul Fighters on January 2008.

 After the founding of Soul Fighters, the structure created a system that allowed Tanquinho to have a tight group of talented training partners.
 Tanquinho continued evolving winning the Rio Open as a black belt and the Brazilian Team Championships twice–where he competed under GFTeam.

 Soul Fighters quickly grew into an international team, with over 1000 students spanning over 20 affiliate schools world-wide.

 Tanquinho is also a renowned Brazilian Jiu Jitsu referee certified by the CBJJ and one of the Federations main referees.